majidaldo/minlinalg/README.md

 minlinalg
 =========

-A minimalist linear algebra library for educational purposes
+A minimal linear algebra library for educational purposes